 How Much Does This Service Typically Cost?

 Like all services, it depends on your hair, desires, and stylist.
 Our starting price is a solid baseline which covers most clients.
 Cost increasing factors are your hair thickness and desired outcome.
 Dramatic looks and a lot of hair increase the lightener, color, and time needed.
-You also need a specialist.

 The Best Way to Calculate Cost